 Cars and trucks with high mileage can have worn out shocks and struts and show no signs of leaking

-One of the important services you should consider as we move into the warmer months is replacing your shocks and struts.
-Here are five signs that your shocks and struts are due to be inspected and replaced that you should be on the lookout for.
+One of the important services you should consider as we move into the warmer months is getting shocks and struts inspected.
+Here are five signs that you should replace your shocks and struts.

 If you’re on your morning commute or off running some errands and you notice that your car isn’t handling like it used to, and it’s got more bounce or a rougher ride than normal, that’s a sign that your shocks and struts are worn down.

 When you’re braking, turning, or speeding up you should always be able to maintain control of your vehicle – in large part because of the shocks and struts in your car.
 But if you’re noticing that the ‘nose’ or front of your car is starting to dive, especially when you’re applying the brakes, then that’s a good sign that your shocks and struts need replacing.

 Worn suspension components like shocks and struts can cause premature tire wear

 Shock and strut wear can impact your tires, and uneven wear is a good visual sign that they’re worn out and need to be replaced.
 When they wear out, your tire will bounce more frequently and hit the ground, losing rubber in the process – which is called cupping.
 You’ll often find that when shocks and struts need to be replaced, your tires will show uneven wear and smooth patches.

 If you drive over a bump or pothole in the road, are you hearing loud squeaking noises coming from the suspension?
 Or when you’re getting out of your vehicle or braking?
 Then that’s another possible sign that your shocks and struts are in need of inspection, replacement, or repair.